-Of course, there’s the traditional “make a sentence using one of theses idioms,” which is probably best for lower-level students.
+Of course, they can practice making sentences with these idioms, which is probably best for lower-level students.
 However, for more advanced students, the practice could be more discussion-based.
 Ask students to use one or more idioms to talk about their level of stress and what they need to do to relax.

-Another useful activity to practice these idioms is dialogues.
+Another useful activity to practice these idioms is by using dialogues.
 Divide students into pairs.
 The first student in each pair should describe their stress using one or more of the idioms.
-The second student should give advice on how to relax or destress using one or more of the idioms.
+The second student should give advice on how to relax or de-stress using one or more of the idioms.

-3. Apply New Skills with a Stress Activity
+3. Apply New Skills to a Usually Stressful Activity

 A Stressful Day: Exploring Daily Stresses

-This activity encourages students to reflect on their daily routine.
+This activity encourages students to reflect on their daily routines.
 Students will write down their typical day in a schedule format.

 7:30 a.m. — Shower